AKKPP/1.4.6-ChessCoin032-with-chess-engines/chessengines/ubuntu/README.md

 - Default location for chess engines on ubuntu is Documents directory.

-  For example: if your user's name is akkpp, default location is follows /home/akkpp/Documents
+  For example: if your user's name is user, default location is follows /home/user/Documents

 - chessengines.zip file contains arasan, komodo and stockfish engines.